Riemann surfaces of second kind and effective finiteness theorems: Introduction and statements of results

-Hence, Theorem B is a consequence of Theorem A, and Theorem B has analogs for the source $X$ and the target $Y$ being punctured Riemann surfaces.
+We will consider here analogs of Theorems A and C for the case when the base $X$ is a Riemann surface of second kind.
+Notice that finite hyperbolic Riemann surfaces of second kind are interesting from the point of view of spectral theory of the Laplace operator with respect to the hyperbolic metric (see also \cite{Bo}).
+There are interesting relations to scattering theory and (the Hausdoff dimension of) the limit set of the Fuchsian group defining $X$.

-The Theorems A and B do not hold literally if the base $X$ is of second kind.
-If the base is a Riemann surface of second kind the problem to be considered is the finiteness of the number of irreducible isotopy classes containing holomorphic objects.
+The Theorems A and C do not hold literally if the base $X$ is of second kind.
+If the base is a Riemann surface of second kind the problem to be considered is the finiteness of the number of irreducible isotopy classes (homotopy classes, respectively) containing holomorphic objects.
 In case the base is a punctured Riemann surface this is equivalent to the finiteness of the number of holomorphic objects.
-For more detail see sections 2 and 3.
+For more detail see Sections \ref{sec:2} and \ref{sec:3}.

 We will prove finiteness theorems with effective estimates for Riemann surfaces of second kind.
 The estimates depend on a conformal invariant of the base manifold.
 To define the invariant we recall Ahlfors' definition of extremal length (see \cite{A1}).
 For an annulus $A=\{0\leq r<|z|<R\leq \infty\}$ (and for any open set that is conformally equivalent to $A$) the extremal length equals $\frac{2\pi}{\log\frac{R}{r}}$.
 For an open rectangle $R= \{z=x+iy:0<x<{\sf b},\,0<y<{\sf a}\,\}$ in the plane with sides parallel to the axes, and with horizontal side length $\textsf{b}$ and vertical side length $\textsf{a}$ the extremal length equals $\lambda(R)=\frac{\sf a}{\sf b}$.
 For a conformal mapping $\omega:R\to U$ of the rectangle $R$ onto a domain $U\subset \mathbb{C}$ the image $U$ is called a curvilinear rectangle, if $\omega$ extends to a continuous mapping on the closure $\bar R$, and the restriction to each (closed) side of $R$ is a homeomorphism onto its image.
 The images of the vertical (horizontal, respectively) sides of $R$ are called the vertical (horizontal, respectively) curvilinear sides of the curvilinear rectangle $\omega(R)$.
 The extremal length of the curvilinear rectangle $U$ equals the extremal length of $R$.
 (See \cite{A1}).